 What happens in the countries in Eastern Europe and the Southern Caucasus affects the European Union.
 Successive EU enlargements have brought these countries closer to the EU and their security, stability and prosperity increasingly impact on the EU’s.
 Closer cooperation between the EU and its Eastern European partners – Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine – is a key objective of the EU's external relations.

-The Partnership will also promote democracy and good governance, strengthen energy security, promote sector reform and environment protection, encourage people to people contacts, support economic and social development and offer additional funding for projects to reduce socio-economic imbalances and increase stability.
+The Partnership promotes democracy and good governance, strengthens energy security, promotes sector reform and environment protection, encourages people to people contacts, supports economic and social development and offers additional funding for projects to reduce socio-economic imbalances and increase stability.